-The beautiful Austrian city of Salzburg is within easy reach of Munich and it’s easy to spend a day here.
+The beautiful Austrian city of Salzburg is within easy reach and makes a great day trip from Munich.
 Known for its links to Mozart and the hit movie, The Sound of Music, Salzburg also boasts a gorgeous Palace and the Hohensalzburg Fortress that keeps watch over the city.

 I love wandering the cobblestoned Old Town (Altstadt) and window shopping along Getreidegasse and Linzer Gasse, two of Salzburg's most popular shopping streets.